bdesham/hitting-set/README.md

 A Clojure library to find hitting sets and set covers.

+⚠️ **Notice:** This library is no longer maintained.
+It may have severe security or compatibility problems.
+Use it at your own risk!

 ## Installation

 This library is available from [Clojars].
 Just add